ltskinner/software-engineering/books/fundamentals_of_data_engineering/1_1_DATA_ENGINEERING.md

 Success or failure is rarely a technology issue.
 Knowing how to navigate an organization, scope and gather requirements, control costs, and continuously learn are key descriminators.

+### The Continuum of Data Engineering Roles, from A to B

+In data science, there are:

+- Type A - `analysis` - who focus on understanding and deriving insights from data
+- Type B - `building` - who focus on making datascience work in production

+For data engineers:

+- Type A - `abstraction` - who keeps data architecture abstract and straightforward, using off the shelf products, managed services, and tools
+- Type B - `build` - build data systems that scale and focus on exploiting competitive advantage

+## Data Engineers Inside an Organization

+### Internal-Facing vs External Facing

+External facing:

+- apps, iot devices, ecommerce, etc
+- the data engineer architects, builds, manages the systems that collect, store, and process event data
+- typically deal with much larger concurrency loads
+- need to find ways to limit infrastructure impact of any single user
+- security is a concern

+Internal facing:

+- focuses on needs of the business and internal stakeholders
+- creating and maintaining data pipelines and data warehouses (that facillitate BI dashboards, reports, processes, ml models, etc)

+### Data Engineers and Other Technical Roles

+Basically, are the hub between `data producers` and `data consumers`

+#### Upstream Stakeholders

+- Data Architects
+  - These guys design the blueprint for organizational data management
+  - map out processes and overall data architecture and systems
+  - serve as a bridge between an organizations technical and non technical folks
+  - they also implement policies for managing data across silos and business units
+  - steer global strategies for data management and governance
+- Software Engineers
+  - generate internal data
+    - event data and logs
+  - in well run orgs, software engineers and data engineers coordinate from inception to design app data for consumption by analytics and ml applications
+    - work together to understand:
+      - apps taht generate data
+      - data volume
+      - frequency
+      - format
+      - anything else (security, compliance)

+#### Downstream Stakeholders

+- Data Scientists
+  - building `forward looking` models for predictions and recommendations
+  - models are evaluated on live data
+  - interesting: data scientists who work exclusively on a single workstation force themselves to downsample data, making preparation more complicated and possibly compromising quality of models
+    - locally developed code is often cancer, and is lacking automation
+  - **data engineers should help data scientists enable a path to production**
+- Data Analysts
+  - seek to understand business performance and trends
+  - focus on `past and present`
+  - often are domain experts in the data they work in
+    - intimately familiar with data definitions, characteristics, and quality problems
+  - their downstream customers are business users, management, and executives
+- ML and AI engineers and researchers
+  - MLOps is becoming large part of workflows

+### Data Engineers and Business Leadership

+#### Data in the C-Suite

+- CEO
+  - data engineers provide a window to whats possible with data
+  - what data is available (internal and external) and the timeframe it is available
+- CIO
+  - Internally facing
+  - posess deep knowledge of information technology and business processes
+- CTO
+  - Similar to CIO, but externally facing
+  - Owns strategy and architectures for externally facing applications
+- Chief Data Officer
+  - Manage data as a business asset
+  - oversee products, strategy, initiatives, and core functions
+- Chief Analytics Officer
+  - variant of CDO
+  - more responsible for decision making
+- Chief Algorithms Officer
+  - highly technical role focused on data science and ml
+  - on top of current research, set research agendas and build research teams

+#### Data Engineers and Project Managers

+"Business never sleeps"

+Usually a long backlog of things the stakeholders want to address and new initiatives

+- PMs need to filter and prioritize these asks

+#### Data Engineers and Product Managers

+### Reccomended books:

+- Building Analytics Teams - John Thompson
+- Data Teams - Jesse Anderson

+Which cover frameworks and perspectives on:

+- roles of executives with data
+- who to hore
+- how to construct the most effective data team for the company

+"Companies dont hire engineers to simply hack code in isolation.
+To be worth of their title, engineers should develop a deep understanding of the problems theyre tasked with solving, the technology tools at their disposal, and the people they work with and serve"